constcut/aim/README.md

 ![aim screenshot](info/add_new.png)

-Side pannel that awailible from every other view.
+Side panel that available from every other view.
-Aim must have name, and could have time\date, comments, tags, priority, tags, assignment (to people, droped with server), parent aim, and repeat period.
+Aim must have name, and could have time\date, comments, tags, priority, tags, assignment (to people, dropped with server), parent aim, and repeat period.

 Aims tree: